This website uses cookies to help you make the most of your visit.

 Standards met

 The pharmacy generally provides a suitable environment for people to receive healthcare services.
 It has a private consultation room that enables it to provide members of the public with the opportunity to have confidential conversations.
-The pharmacy’s website has useful information about it services, but it does not provide clear information about the prescriber's qualifications to enable people using the service to make an informed decision about their care.
+However, patient sensitive information is not always stored securely in the consultation room.
+The pharmacy’s website provides information about the pharmacy and the prescribing service so that people can understand the services that are available.

 Principle 4.
 Services, including medicines management